polkadot-developers/knowledgebase/current/runtime/fees.md

 * `length_fee`: A per-byte fee that is multiplied by the length, in bytes, of the encoded extrinsic.
 See [`TransactionByteFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.TransactionByteFee).
-* `weight_fee`: A fee based on the weight of the extrinsic.
-Each extrinsic has an `ExtrinsicBaseWeight` in addition to a flexible `#[weight]` annotation.
-The weight must be converted to the `Currency` type.
-For this, each runtime must define a [`WeightToFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.WeightToFee) type that makes the conversion. `WeightToFee` must be a struct that implements [`Convert<Weight,Balance>`](https://substrate.dev/rustdocs/master/sp_runtime/traits/trait.Convert.html).
+* `weight_fee`: A fee based on the weight of the extrinsic, which is a function of two parameters.
+  One, an `ExtrinsicBaseWeight` that is declared in the runtime and applies to all extrinsics.
+The base weight covers inclusion overhead like signature verification.
+Two, a flexible `#[weight]` annotation that accounts for an extrinsic's complexity.
+In order to convert the weight to `Currency`, the runtime must define a [`WeightToFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.WeightToFee) struct that implements a conversion function, [`Convert<Weight,Balance>`](https://substrate.dev/rustdocs/master/sp_runtime/traits/trait.Convert.html).

 Based on the above, the final fee of a dispatchable is: